-Healthcare is something everyone needs, which makes having the right social media analytics surrounding healthcare especially important.
+Healthcare is something everyone needs, which makes having the right healthcare social media analytics especially important.
 Finding the best formula for getting people to engage with the healthcare industry on social media requires the type of audience analysis that only the best social media monitoring software can provide, and ListenFirst is happy to share some key best practices.

 Based on our study of key healthcare industry trends on social media from Q1-Q3 2019, here are the eight insights that healthcare brands need to know about sharing content on social media.